 Kirkland Pump Station and Sewer Upgrade Project

-- Increase pumping capacity to accommodate growth from 6 million gallons per day (mgd) to a peak capacity of 9.4 mgd.
+- Increased pumping capacity from 6 million gallons per day (mgd) to a peak capacity of 9.4 mgd to accommodate future growth.

 The pump station receives flows from downtown Kirkland and pumps it east to the main conveyance pipe which takes the wastewater to King County's South Treatment Plant in Renton.